VatsalSheth/Embedded-Interface-Design/README.md

 * We need the "multitimer" python module
   * Install the module with this command: `sudo pip install multitimer`

 Last but not least we need the software that makes our graphical user interface (GUI) possible.
 This means we need QT, a software library, and we need PyQT, the bindings for QT on Linux when developing software in Python.
-Fortunately, the commands for installing these two items. were provided in lecture and are as follows:
+Fortunately, the commands for installing these two items were provided in lecture and are as follows:

 * `sudo apt-get install qt5-default pyqt5-dev  pyqt5-dev-tools`
 * `sudo apt-get install qttools5-dev-tools`